rayzerbrain/sm64-nsp/INSTALLING.md

 `sudo apt-get update`

+`sudo apt-get upgrade`

 `sudo apt-get install -y git gcc build-essential pkg-config binutils wget python3-dev libgmp-dev libmpfr-dev libmpc-dev zlib1g-dev libboost-all-dev texinfo php`

 ## Step 2 - Toolchain

 Next you will need to install the ndless toolchain, to get the needed compilation tools.
-I've adapted the required commands from [this guide](https://hackspire.org/index.php/C_and_assembly_development_introduction)
+I've adapted the required commands from [this guide](https://hackspire.org/index.php/C_and_assembly_development_introduction).

+Building the toolchain may take a while, be prepared to have to wait for several minutes.

 ```
 git clone --recursive https://github.com/ndless-nspire/Ndless.git